 All in all, we absolutely loved our stay in Mykonos and could have happily stayed an extra night or two.
 From the labyrinth of whitewashed buildings in the Old Town to the sunset from Little Venice, through to the beaches, the hospitality and food, I can confidently say that Mykonos was and still is one of my favorite Greek Islands to visit.

-Are you ready to explore Greece?
-No matter where in Greece you choose to begin your journey, It can be the trip of your lifetime.
-Get in touch if you need extra help to plan your itinerary.
-Or check my West Crete travel guide if you’re touring the fantastic region of Chania, in Crete.
-You’ll find detailed info about where to go, what to see, where to eat, and more!
+Are you willing to discover other Greek islands?
+If you want to explore Crete, you might be heading to the trip of your lifetime.
+Get in touch if you need extra help to plan your itinerary in Greece or join my Crete Travel Group on Facebook.
+You can also check this guide if you’re touring West Crete for detailed info about where to go, what to see, where to eat, and more!

 Finally, make sure you’ve got everything you for a hassle-free trip!

-- Sometimes, the best way to get to know a place better and make the most of your time in Greece is to join an organized tour.
-GetYourGuide has a great selection of proposals that help you save time and money.
-From cooking lessons to archaeological site tours, skip-the-line attractions, and even airport transfer!
+Sometimes, the best way to get to know a place and make the most of your time is to join an organized tour.
+GetYourGuide has top-rated tours to save time and money.

 If you’re curious about traveling the Greek islands, check the most amazing places to visit in Greece.
 Crete is my favorite island of all, and these 50 unmissable things to do in Crete is a great article from where to start planning a visit.
 Greece is also an ideal place for scuba diving, here you can discover where to do in on the islands.